giantswarm/docs/src/content/changes/workload-cluster-releases-azure/releases/azure-v11.3.2.md

 date: '2020-06-11T15:00:00+00:00'
 description: Release notes for Azure workload cluster release v11.3.2, published on 11 June 2020, 15:00
-title: workload cluster release v11.3.2 for Azure
+title: Workload cluster release v11.3.2 for Azure
 ---

 **If you are upgrading from 11.3.1, upgrading to this release will not roll your nodes.
 It will only update the apps.**